-In life, how a person behaves when it comes to ethics and honesty reveals his or her true character.
-In fact, Jewish tradition teaches that people will be judged according to how they dealt with others specifically in their business affairs.
+In life, how a person behaves reveals his or her true character.
+In fact, Iewish tradition teaches that people will be judged according to how they dealt with others specifically in their business affairs.

-Jacob, as a model of truth, was completely faithful and honest in all his business dealings.
+Jacob was completely honest in his business dealings.
 The Bible records the honorable way that Jacob worked for Laban three times: First, after Jacob fulfilled his 14-year agreement to work for his father-in-law and wanted to return to his homeland (Genesis 30:25-29); second, when 20 years later, Jacob told Rachel and Leah that the time had come to leave their father's home (Genesis 31:4-16); and third, when Laban confronted Jacob as he fled with his entire family (Genesis 31:38-42).